 Output of Presto (C++) engine: In my watsonx.data, Presto (C++) consists of one Coordinator and three Workers. "system.runtime.nodes" shows 4 lines: focusing on coordinator column.

-is set on 1 row.
+true is set on 1 row for the coordinator.

-is set on other 3 rows.
+false is set on other 3 rows for the worker nodes.

 presto> select * from system.runtime.nodes;